As a professional in the education industry for over 10 years, I believe knowledge should be made available to all willing students.

 At some point in your academic or professional career, you may be asked to write a descriptive essay about a person or a place.
 A descriptive essay is essentially a short piece of writing in which the author describes a person or place using words that engage all five senses: sight, touch, smell, sound and taste.

-You will be required, as the author, to convey the physical and emotional attributes of the person or the place you are describing.
-To grab your reader’s attention for your essay, your descriptions have to be interesting; but don’t forget about the structure of the essay itself as it is still crucial to ensure that it has a captivating introduction, meaty body and a conclusion as the finalise.
+As the author, you will be required to convey the physical and, more importantly, the emotional attributes of the person or the place you are describing.
+To grab your reader’s attention for your essay, your descriptions have to be interesting.
+But don’t forget about the structure of the essay itself.
+It is crucial that it has a captivating introduction, meaty body and strong, concise conclusion.

-Below are tips to ensure your essay gets the attention of your ready and remains engaging throughout the essay in addition to things to watch out for while crafting your essay.
+Below are tips to ensure your essay gets the attention of your readers and remains engaging throughout.

-People often find that writing a descriptive essay about a person to be the most difficult.
+People often find that writing a descriptive essay about a person is surprisingly difficult.
 You may be asked to describe some of the following:

 - A family member or extended relative,

 - A close friend or colleague with whom you've lost contact, or

 - A celebrity or athlete that you admire.

 How Does the Character Feel?